Krillle/homebridge-signalk/README.md

 `"ssl": false` Set to `true` if Signal K server is awaiting connections via SSL
 `"securityToken": "your.signalk.token.here"` Signal K server security token (usually needed for write access)

+`"autodetectNewAccessoriesDelay": "10000"` Delay of first autodetecting new devices to give Signal K time to build API tree (in milliseconds)
+`"autodetectNewAccessoriesInterval": "900000"` Interval to check for new devices (in milliseconds)

-`"emptyBatteryVoltage" : "22.5"` Battery SOC shown as 0% (ignored if SOC is reported from battery itself)
+`"emptyBatteryVoltage" : "22.0"` Battery SOC shown as 0% (ignored if SOC is reported from battery itself)
 `"lowBatteryVoltage" : "23.5"` Low battery warning if battery voltage is at or below
-`"fullBatteryVoltage" : "26.5"` Battery SOC shown as 100% (ignored if SOC is reported from battery itself)
+`"fullBatteryVoltage" : "26.0"` Battery SOC shown as 100% (ignored if SOC is reported from battery itself)
-`"chargingBatteryVoltage" : "27.5"`Battery shown as charging if battery voltage is at or above
+`"chargingBatteryVoltage" : "27.0"`Battery shown as charging if battery voltage is at or above
 `"lowFreshWaterLevel" : "25.0"` Low tank (battery) warning if tank level is at or below
 `"highWasteWaterLevel" : "75.0"` Low battery warning if tank level is at or above
 `"highBlackWaterLevel" : "75.0"` Low battery warning if tank level is at or above